ScaledInference/Amp-Android-SDK/README.md

 Map<String, Object> decision = amp.decide("CheckoutButtonStyle", candidates);
 ```
 Learning to make decisions to improve your metric is the key value Amp provides.
-Simply list the candidates, e.g. the style of the button, that are likely to make a difference for your metric, and Amp will help you learn from your data and make the best decision!
+Simply define the candidates, e.g. the style of the button, that are likely to make a difference for your metric, and Amp will help you learn from your data and make the best decision!

 ### LoadRules
 Use this when you need to ensure that decisions made through `Amp#decide()` are made based on the rules provided by the server.
 A common use case is when a one-time decision must be made on start of the application.
 If the rules are already available, the callback will be called immediately from this method.
 If the rules are not ready, it will wait for the sync to complete and callback will be executed.